-Testing house AV-Test gave Avast Free, which uses the same detection engines as Avast One, a 100 percent score for protection against 0-day malware and widespread and prevalent malware.
-The testing occurred in July and August 2021.
+Testing house AV-Test gave the free Avast One Essential, which uses the same detection engines as Avast One, a 100 percent score for protection against 0-day malware and widespread and prevalent malware, in its most recent December 2022 evaluation.

 For our in-house hardware performance tests, we found that Avast had no real performance impact on our large file transfer test, archiving test, and the Handbrake encoding test.
 The only noticeable change is that unzip times were actually a little bit faster at just under 7 minutes with Avast installed compared with around 8 minutes without.

 For the PC Mark Extended test, the PC performed slightly better, with an average score of 1630.67 after three consecutive runs compared with an average of 1643 without Avast installed.
 The main performance impact was found in the productivity tests that deal with spreadsheets and text documents.
 That’s perhaps not surprising given that Avast One is monitoring files for malicious changes.
 The difference isn’t too huge overall, however; and unless you’re opening a ton of large datasets in Excel you shouldn’t see much of a performance impact.
 Gaming performance was unaffected by Avast One.

 Avast One costs $29.99 for the first year for new customers, with a regular price of $99.99 per year.
 For that price you get one Avast account that covers five devices.
 That’s quite a switch from Avast’s old Premier pricing that would cover a single PC for $70.